medialab/gazouilloire/README.md

     gazou export --since 2021-03-24 --until 2021-03-25
     # or
     gazou export --since 2021-03-24T12:00:00 --until 2021-03-24T13:00:00

-    # Export a csv of all tweets having a specific word in their text:
-    gazou export medialab

-    # Export a csv of all tweets having one of many specific words in their text:
-    gazou export medialab digitalhumanities datajournalism '#python'

     # List all available fields for each tweet:
     gazou export --list-fields